Propagation Networks for Model-Based Control Under Partial Observation: Experiments

 \section{Experiments}

-In this section, we proceed to evaluate our method's performance on both simulation and control in three scenarios: Newton's Cradle, String Manipulation and Box Pushing.
-We also test how it generalizes and learns to adapt online.
+In this section, we evaluate the performance of our model on both simulation and control in three scenarios: Newton's Cradle, Rope Manipulation, and Box Pushing.
+We also test how the model generalizes to new scenarios and how it learns to adapt online.